naplab/PyTCI/README.md

 The toolbox is intended to be easy-to-use but customizable, so different parts of the method can be swapped out.
 Refer to the method descriptions for a list of available customizations.

+<strong>NOTE</strong>: These notebooks might not render as intended on GitHub.
+For correct rendering, open them locally in a Jupyter notebook.

 ## Installation

 To install this package through pip, run the following command: